jkindrix/jkindrix.dev/content/books/android-room-databases/_chapters/20_chapter_18_community_and_resources.md

+---
+title: "Chapter 18 Community And Resources"
+---

 ## Chapter 18: Community and Resources

 This chapter would guide readers on how to stay connected with the Android development community and leverage available resources for continuous learning.
 Key topics would include: